pentaho/pentaho-platform-plugin-common-ui/platform/visual/analyzer-viz-api.md

 ### Breaking changes

+1. The change of visualization format requires custom visualizations to be converted, by hand.
-1. Visualization configuration is performed in a different way, so existing Analyzer visualization configurations need to be migrated;
+2. Visualization configuration is performed in a different way, so existing Analyzer visualization configurations need to be migrated;
    see [Migrating visualization settings](#migrating-visualization-settings).
-2. Custom translations for properties of stock visualizations may not work anymore.
+3. Custom translations for properties of stock visualizations may not work anymore.

-### Work In Progress
+### Known issues

 1. Printing of scrolled charts shrinks them to fit (while preserving their aspect-ratio).
 2. Printing only reflects custom configurations that are located in